-A Effective Instructional Practices
+& Effective Instructional Practices

 DC Scholars PCS incorporates core instructional practices designed to quickly move students up to grade level proficiency.
-These practices include 1) a College Prep Curriculum 2) Common Instructional Strategies 3) Emphasized Foundational Skills 4) Attention to Rigor and 5) Multiple Instructional Approaches.
+These practices include 1) Curriculum Implementation 2) Common Instructional Strategies 3) Emphasized Foundational Skills 4) Attention to Rigor and 5) Multiple Instructional Approaches.

 - 1) Rigorous College Prep Curriculum: DC Scholars PCS uses a combination of externally and internally created curricula in order to implement a rigorous academic program.
 In the early childhood grades (PS and PK), scholars are immersed in internally-created, theme-based units that address key literacy, math, and social emotional skills.
-Teachers in grades Kindergarten through 4th use externally-created, comprehensive English Language Arts curricula designed by Expeditionary Learning Education; students in 5th 8th grade are taught English Language Arts through rigorous EngageNY modules.
-Both these curricula are aligned with the Common Core State Standards and promote deeper learning about rich topics.
-Math curriculum in the elementary and middle school grades revolves around open-ended, problem-based tasks that allow students to develop a deep understanding of math concepts.
+Teachers in grades Kindergarten through 4th grade use comprehensive English Language Arts curricula designed by Expeditionary Learning Education; teachers in 5th - 8th grade use rigorous EngageNY modules for English Language Arts.
+To further support writing and language development, teachers use No Red Ink, NewsELA, EdCite, and Common Lit for English Language Arts interventions.
+All these curricula are aligned with the Common Core State Standards and promote deeper learning about rich topics.
+Math curriculum in the elementary and middle school grades revolves around open-ended, problembased tasks that allow students to develop a deep understanding of math concepts.
 School leaders and teachers select, curate, and sequence tasks and lessons.
-Some of the key curricular resources for math instruction include Eureka Math, Cathy Fosnot's Context for Learning, and John Van de Walle's Teaching Student-Centered Mathematics. - 2) Common Instructional Strategies: DC Scholars PCS uses common instructional practices in every classroom to increase the effectiveness of teachers and maintain consistency for its students.
+Some of the key curricular resources for math instruction include Eureka Math, Houghton Mifflin Do The Math, Cathy Fosnot's Context for Learning, and John Van de Walle's Teaching Student-Centered Mathematics. - 2) Common Instructional Strategies: DC Scholars PCS uses common instructional practices in every classroom to increase the effectiveness of teachers and maintain consistency for its students.
 Instructional practices address core academic routines as well as strategies for effective content-based delivery.
-Common instructional practices create learning environments that are well organized, have clear learning objectives, provide students with lots of " at bats" to apply their knowledge, and place the cognitive load on scholars.
+Common instructional practices create learning environments that are well organized, have clear learning objectives, provide students with lots of "at bats" to apply their knowledge, and place the cognitive load on scholars.
 In addition to the school's instructional practices, DC Scholars PCS also provides teachers and leaders with a set of instructional standards that highlight key practices and promote teacher growth through regular individual performance dialogues.
 In SY 2015-16, DC Scholars PCS partnered with The New Teacher Project (TNTP) to pilot a new rubric for coaching in K-7th as well as transformed the CLASS rubric into a set of measurable instructional standards for teachers in PS and PK.
 At the beginning of SY 2016-17 school year, DC Scholars PCS fully adopted the TNTP Core Rubric and CLASS rubric to serve as its new Instructional Standards throughout the school year.